France's odd couple push Europe to re-think growth

 Minutes later Montebourg, the former industry minister who has described EU economic policy as "totally useless", popped up on local French television to insist the issue of public finances was "secondary" to that of securing growth.

-At first glance somewhat contradictory, the two statements were just two different ways of re-stating what Hollande already signalled a week earlier: that France would ask EU partners to review the matter of its deficit promises.
-[ID:nL5N0MS100]
+At first glance somewhat contradictory, the two statements were just two different ways of re-stating what Hollande already signaled a week earlier: that France would ask EU partners to review the matter of its deficit promises.

 French observers see Montebourg's remarks as clearly calculated to play up Paris's defiance of austerity policies to a home audience of Socialist lawmakers and left-wing voters.